shiro-furuya/shiro-furuya.github.io/_pages/cv.md

 ---
 * **Furuya, Shiro**, and James M. Raymo.
 “Loneliness at Older Ages in Japan: Variation in Lonely Life Expectancy and the Role of Social Isolation.”
 (2nd revise and resubmit, *Population Research and Policy Review*).

-* **Furuya, Shiro**, Jihua Liu*, Zhongxuan Sun†, Qiongshi Lu, and Jason M. Fletcher.
-“Understanding Internal Migration: A Research Note for an Assessment of Migration Selection with Genetic Data.”
-(Revise and resubmit, *Demography*).

 * **Furuya, Shiro**, and Jason M. Fletcher.
 “Retirement Makes You Old?
 Effect of Retirement on Biological Age.”
 (Revise and resubmit, *Demography*).

 * **Furuya, Shiro**, Fengyi Zheng, Qiongshi Lu, and Jason M. Fletcher “Separating Scarring Effect and Selection of Early Life Exposures with Genetic Data.”
 (Revise and resubmit, *Demography*).

-* **Furuya, Shiro**, Jihua Liu*, Zhongxuan Sun†, Qiongshi Lu, and Jason M. Fletcher “The Big Genetic Sort?
-A Research Note on Migration Patterns and Their Genetic Imprint in the UK.”
-(Revise and resubmit, *Demography*)

 Grants and Fellowships
 ----